Tuition and Fees

 Verification of Payment

-If you need verification that you have paid your tuition and fees, you can print your online student account information by logging in to myU (Finances).
+If you need verification that you have paid your tuition and fees, you can print out your online student account information by logging into myU (My Finances).

 If you plan to claim education tax credits, your billing and account information is an important reference.
 More information about these tax credits is available online.